bjornmeansbear/rwdfruhoh.ookb.co/posts/whoweare/robert-florence.md

 As a graduate student in nuclear physics at UC Berkeley in the early 1950s and as an expert in the nuclear industry in the 1950s and 60s, Dr. Deutsch realized that the future of American industry would be shaped by increasingly complex technologies and systems.
 Helping major corporations use and manage rapidly changing technologies would become a central focus for his career.

-In 1968, Dr. Deutsch launched his career as an entrepreneur with the founding of General Physics Corporation, which would become the leading provider of education and training programs for operating personnel in the nationÕs nuclear power plants.
+In 1968, Dr. Deutsch launched his career as an entrepreneur with the founding of General Physics Corporation, which would become the leading provider of education and training programs for operating personnel in the nationâ€™s nuclear power plants.
 His innovative training methods quickly proved to the industry that they could meet the stringent federal standards for operating safety by investing in the training of their plant personnel.
 Success in the United States led to contracts with nuclear power plant operators in Europe, Asia and the Middle East.

 In 1988, Dr. Deutsch left General Physics to start RWD Technologies, a company focused on the IT revolution that was transforming the way companies manufactured products, managed their business operations and communicated with their suppliers and customers.
 Dr. D led RWD Technologies to become a world leader in performance improvement training and productivity products and services.